 Career: Christine held a number of senior positions at Coopers & Lybrand and was corporate development director of Ronson plc before joining Capgemini in 1997, where she held a variety of roles including chief financial officer for Capgemini UK plc and chief executive officer of technology services for North West Europe.
-Christine was previously a trustee of MacIntyre Care before stepping down in September 2015.
+Christine was previously a trustee of MacIntyre Care and was previously a non-executive director of Ladbrokes Coral Group plc before stepping down in May 2017.
 Christine is a fellow of the Institute of Chartered Accountants in England and Wales and holds a first class honours degree from Loughborough University.
-Age 52 at the date of the AGM.

-External Appointments: Christine is chair of Capgemini UK plc, a non-executive director at Ladbrokes Coral Group plc (stepping down with effect from 4 May 2017) and sits on the board of The Prince of Wales' Business in the Community.
-Christine is also chair of The Careers & Enterprise Company Ltd, a government-backed company established to help inspire and prepare young people for the world of work.
+External Appointments: Christine is Chair of Capgemini UK plc, sits on the board of The Prince of Wales' Business in the Community and is chair of The Careers & Enterprise Company Ltd, a government-backed company established to help inspire and prepare young people for the world of work.